viewmaster111/SpeedTest-1/README.md

 # SpeedTest

-Tests to see how fast your Bandwidth speed is.
+This is a basic test to test your Internetspeed.

 #Try it!